 Students must ensure, at least 4-6 weeks prior to their clinical rotation (or as identified as required by the individual site), that credentialing procedures and required pre-clinical in-services with the clinical site are complete.
+Students must be aware of their obligations at each clinical affiliate site.
 The Program will provide each student with the necessary contact information for his or her specific clinical site.
 Some clinical sites require additional RN licensure that may take several months to obtain.
 Students shall determine if they meet the licensure requirements when the assignment is made and shall allow time to negotiate the licensure process.